Cosmo121/Cosmo121.github.io/_posts/2025-11-08-testing-action1.markdown

 Just like with the Edge update, the third-party app push was simple and quick.

 ## Wrap-up
 In just a few hours I was able to set up Action1 and its automated agent deployment tool.
 I really like the modern user interface of Action1's dashboard.
 It seems to have plenty of items in its toolbox and some decent reporting capabilities.
 I also like the option of using the Action1 deployer to ensure that any newly added domain devices will get the agent installed.
-This could be a really great add for SMBs who don't want to dive into another MDM tools licensing cost(Intune, JAMF, etc).
+This could be a really great add for SMBs who don't want to dive into another MDM tool's licensing cost (Intune, JAMF, etc).

 [//]: # Links below